Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 The Police Traffic Stop and Quotas

 From time to time you’ll hear police traffic stops and citations come under the heading of “quotas.”
 I can truthfully say that during my career, I never had a supervisor require any specific number of traffic citations.
-Car stops is another story, but you can’t classify the car stop in the quota category.
+The car stop is another story, but you can’t classify the car stop in the quota category.
 You may well have a supervisor who will require you to perform a minimum number of car stops — perhaps two — during your shift.
 The way people operate automobiles makes two car stops per shift a very easy task to accomplish.

 The reason for which you stop any vehicle is all important.
 You must never stop anyone; unless, you have a valid reason to do so.
 When it comes to moving vehicles, you’d have to be blind not to observe a valid reason which can be as simple as an operator failing to use a turn signal or coming to a complete stop at a stop sign.